 PSUs are notional share-based awards that are designed to retain and reward employees who create shareholder value over a three-year period.
 An eligible employee is awarded a fixed number of PSUs that cliff vest at the end of three years from the grant date.
-The performance criterion for PSUs is based 50% on relative TSR as compared to the PSU Comparator Group over such three-year period and 50% on adjusted distributable cash flow per share relative to budget.
+The performance criterion for PSUs is based 50% on relative TSR as compared to the PSU Comparator Group over such three-year period and 50% on distributable cash flow per share relative to budget.
+In 2024, the performance criterion for PSUs was revised from adjusted distributable cash flow to distributable cash flow per share to further align PSU criterion to the interests of our shareholders.
 The minimum threshold which must be achieved for an employee to receive credit for the relative TSR performance metric is for TSR to be equal to, or greater than, the 25th percentile of our peer group with the maximum threshold being that the TSR is equal to, or greater than, the 75th percentile of our peer group.
 The threshold which must be achieved for adjusted distributable cash flow per share is a minimum of 80% of budget.
-PSUs were granted to all of the NEOs in 2023.
+In 2024, PSUs were granted to the NEOs, however, no PSUs were granted to the directors.